Premenstrual dysphoric disorder (PMDD)

-To get a diagnosis of PMDD the best place to start is by visiting your doctor.
+To get a diagnosis of PMDD the best place to start is visiting your doctor.
 To help them understand your symptoms your doctor may:

 - Ask you about your medical history, such as any history of mental health problems.

 What if I'm struggling to get a diagnosis?

 - Keep your own detailed record of your symptoms over time.
-You could do this in a diary or you can download mood charts from the internet.
+You could do this in a diary, or you can download mood charts from the internet.
 The more information you collect over a long period of time, the better prepared you'll be to explain your symptoms to you doctor.

 - Consider finding an advocate.
-An advocate is someone who can come to appointments with you and help make sure people listen to you (see our pages on advocacy for more information).
+An advocate is someone who can come to appointments with you and help make sure people listen to you.
+See our pages on advocacy for more information.

 I would say to anyone suffering with mental health issues, please do consider your monthly cycle as the possible cause of them.
 Talk to your doctor (and if they don’t listen, ask for a different doctor) and remember that there is help out there.

 When the suicidal feelings became unbearable, I realised I had to take action.
 I decided I had to explain it properly to the doctor as my life depended on it, so I brought my mum with me and told the whole story.
 I got referred to a gynaecologist and now that I'm under hormonal treatment my symptoms are much better.

 Your doctor might consider whether you have premenstrual exacerbation (PME) rather than PMDD.
 This is when existing mental health problems are made worse during the luteal phase of your menstrual cycle.
 In PME, your symptoms will continue even after your period but at a lower intensity.
 This is why tracking your symptoms throughout your cycle is important so that you get the right diagnosis.